2025 Army Black Knights football team

-The 2025 Army Black Knights football team represent the United States Military Academy in the American Conference during the 2025 NCAA Division I FBS football season.
-The Black Knights, led by Jeff Monken in his 12th year as head coach, play their home games at Michie Stadium, located on the academy grounds in West Point, New York.
+The 2025 Army Black Knights football team represented the United States Military Academy in the American Conference during the 2025 NCAA Division I FBS football season.
+The Black Knights, led by Jeff Monken in his 12th year as head coach, played their home games at Michie Stadium, located on the academy grounds in West Point, New York.

+The Army Black Knights drew an average home attendance of 28,390, the 2nd-highest of all college football teams from the state of New York.